-Sign up for one of these outdoor projects to help educate your community about where our stormwater goes.
+Sign up to stenciling a storm drain and help educate your community about where our stormwater goes.
 Groups and individuals are welcome.

 Each fall hundreds of salmon make their way into Seattle’s urban streams.
 Volunteer some of your weekend time to educate visitors about our urban watersheds and what they can do to help salmon and water quality.
 All the training you need is provided.
 Contact Bill Malatinsky

 King County Salmon Watchers spend 15 minutes per week in the fall observing local streams and counting salmon.
 There are hundreds of sites to choose from.